arhohuttunen/arhohuttunen.com/content/refactoring/smells/_index.md

 summary: Learn how to detect code smells and how to refactor the code to be better.

 title: Code Smells
-url: /code-smell/
 toc: false
 type: book
 ---

-This is a tutorial series for code smells.

 A code smell is a noticeable indication that there might be something wrong with the code.
 Code smells should be quick and easy to spot.
 They do not always indicate a problem but they point you to a direction to look deeper.